lililuanluan/rocket/README.md

 When `auto_parse_identical` is set to `False`, then the strategy will not keep track of any previously sent messages.
 This functionality is useful when XRPL validator nodes resend messages to their peers, this functionality makes sure that those resends are automatically parsed so that the same actions will be taken on such messages.

+#### (Grouping) Broadcasts
+Validator nodes often broadcast certain messages to all or a subset of peers.
+The `Strategy` interface has built-int functionality to perform identical actions on all messages sent within such broadcasts.
+Use the `auto_parse_subsets` boolean to activate this functionality, this defaults to `True`.
+Use `set_subsets_dict` to set a new formation of peer-subsets combinations.
+Use `set_subsets_dict_entry` to modify single entries.
+Example: we have 5 nodes, with respective id's 0, 1, 2, 3, 4.
+We want to make sure that identical actions will be taken on broadcasts that get sent from node 1 to node 0 and node 2.
+Moreover, we want to perform the same actions on broadcasts from node 1 to node 3 and 4.
+To achieve this, we call
+`self.set_subsets_dict({1: [[0, 2], [3, 4]]})`.
+If we would not want to do this for the subset `[4, 5]`, then we could simply call `self.set_subsets_dict({1: [0, 2])` without specifying a 2-dimensional list, but rather specifying a linear list.
+The parsing happens automatically by the controller, users do not have to perform manual applications of such defined subsets.

 ### System-level Automated Testing
 We have included some system-level automated tests.
 These can be run using `python -m tests.system_level`.
 Make sure Docker is running before you start the tests, to ensure correct execution.